tunjid/Tiler/readme.md

 As the user scrolls, `setVisiblePage` is called to keep pivoting about the current position with the following
 constraints:

-* At most 40 contacts from the current page will be in the UI at any one time.
+* At most 3 pages of content (300 items) will be in the UI at any one time.
-* 3 pages will be observed concurrently, including the current page of the user.
-Any changes to the data in any of the pages will update the UI.
+* 5 pages will be observed concurrently, including the current page of the user.
+Any changes to the data in any of the pages will update the UI if it will be seen by the user (it is in th 300 being presented).
 * 2 pages will be kept in memory for quick access to accommodate UI interactions like flinging or jumping to a page.

 ### Advanced example